Brooklyn's Finest: Filming

 The film was filmed in the three New York City boroughs of Manhattan, Queens, and Brooklyn in July 2008.
-In Brooklyn, locations included Brownsville and there, among others, the Van Dyke Houses.
+In Brooklyn, locations included Brownsville and the Van Dyke Houses.
 In Queens, locations included Rego Park.
-Michael C. Martin's script originally took place primarily in the Louis H. Pink Houses in East New York, which were near where the writer and a couple of his friends grew up.
+Michael C. Martin's script originally took place primarily in the Louis H. Pink Houses in East New York, which were near where the writer grew up.

 The total budget for the film was in the $17 million range, and many of the actors took large pay cuts to make the movie.
-The part of Man Man was given to Zaire Paige, a gang member from the neighborhood; three months after filming, he was involved in the murder of Lethania Garcia, for which he was sentenced to 107 years to life in prison.
+The part of Man Man, Sal's killer, was given to Zaire Paige, a gang member from the neighborhood; three months after filming, he was involved in the October 2008 murder of Lethania Garcia, for which he was sentenced to 107 years to life in prison.

 Writing

-Michael C. Martin, the writer of the screenplay, went to South Shore High School, where a film appreciation course sparked his interest, and an anterior cruciate ligament injury derailed a possible basketball career.
-He studied film at Brooklyn College.
-After having been injured in a car accident in 2005, Martin wrote the Finest script for a screenwriter's contest.
+Martin wrote the script for a contest.
 He did not win but his second prize included a subscription to the Independent Feature Project newsletter.
-The script also continued to gain attention.
-Martin found an agent interested in having him write a sequel to the successful film New Jack City.
-He finally found someone interested in producing his script for Finest, for which he received $200,000.
+The script continued to gain attention.
+Martin found an agent interested in having him write a sequel to New Jack City.
+He found someone interested in producing his script for Finest, for which he received $200,000.

 In an interview at the time of the movie's release, Martin described development of the film:

 "Jeanne O’Brien-Ebiri and Mary Viola are responsible for getting this movie made.
 Jeanne was the first person in the industry to read the script and she was responsible for getting me an agent and the staff job (as a staff writer on the Showtime series Sleeper Cell).
 And once the script was out there, it came across Mary Viola’s desk at Thunder Road Pictures as a writing sample for New Jack City 2.
 Mary, a native New Yorker, worked like hell to sell it to the head of Thunder Road, Basil Iwanyk.
 Basil was an executive on Training Day, he had a great relationship with Antoine.
 And once Antoine attached himself to the script, Richard Gere, Don Cheadle, Wesley Snipes, and Ethan Hawke followed.
 Within weeks, it received a green light."

 As inspiration for the Finest script, Martin named three Italian neorealist films, Nights of Cabiria, Umberto D., and Bicycle Thief, and two directors, Italian Vittorio De Sica, who directed Umberto and Thief among others, and American Jim Jarmusch.

 In the interview, Martin identified his South Shore film teacher as Mr. Braun.